NeuroSynqt™ Training Institute

 Application, sequencing and clinical use are taught exclusively within accredited education and supervision.

-What changes when work targets integration
+What changes when work targets integration?

 The focus shifts from: